Ignite new possibilities with a graduate degree

 This specialized training will give the credentials often needed to teach high school or community college chemistry.
 The master’s degree also prepares you to conduct research in industrial and commercial settings or continue with doctoral studies in chemistry or biochemistry.

-Master of Science in Natural Sciences - emphasis in chemistry with thesis
+Master of Science in Natural Sciences - emphasis in chemistry

 Five-year dual degree

 With careful planning, it is possible to condense the conventional six-year plan of study typically required to earn both a bachelor’s and a master’s into five years.
 By using the summers to remove prerequisite blocks, balance academic loads and begin research work as an undergraduate, a student can earn both degrees in five calendar years.